thangqd/HCMGIS/README.md

 + Create Skeleton/Medial Axis/ Centerline for road/ river networks and similar linear structures
 + Create Centerline in Polygon's gaps (E.g building blocks)
-+ Finding closest/ farthest pair of Points in a Point set based on Voronoi Diagram
++ Finding closest/ farthest pair of Points of a Point set based on Voronoi Diagram
 + Finding Largest Empty Circle of a Point set.
 + Merging layers (with the same attributes and geometry type), split Layer (based on unique field),...